pudly/schmopera-hugo/content/articles/grab-your-tickets-21c-in-2022.md

 youtube_url = ""

 +++
+A few items for you, readers.

+In the short-term: get signed up for the Canadian Opera Company's digital membership!
+It gets you access to the COC's season - which so far, has unveiled a solid line-up of digital events, all free to stream.

 I know it's a bit early to think about January 2022, but in this case, we must.

 Tickets for the Royal Conservatory of Music's annual contemporary music festival, [21C](https://www.rcmusic.com/performance/21c-music-festival?_ga=2.20016318.706228005.1630957371-1404247250.1630957371), go on sale to the general public on September 10, 2021.
 And now that in-person concert tickets are more coveted than ever, it's important to note that this season's 21C line-up, running January-February 2022 is not to be missed.